.jpg)

 Abstract Submission Instructions

-Please email text abstracts of 300 words or less to research@dysautonomiainternational.org on or before May 15, 2024.
-Please use the following section headers: Title,
+Please email text abstracts of 300 words or less to research@dysautonomiainternational.org on or before June 1, 2026.
+Please use the following section headers: Title, Authors (first and last name, institutional affiliation, city, state, country), Background, Objective, Methods, Results, Conclusions.

 Your research team can decide which of your co-authors will be the presenting author if your abstract is selected for poster or oral presentation.
 If your abstract is selected, at least one of your co-authors must register to attend the conference in person to present the poster or oral presentation.